criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 What are Report Snapshot?
 </summary>

-* They provide information on hisgtorical data by storing report data scheduled over a period of time
+* They provide information on historical data by storing report data scheduled over a period of time
 * Available for Summary and Tabular reports
 </details>